amberaeschbach/credit-risk-classification/README.md

 ## Overview of the Analysis

 The dataset was divided into two portions: training and testing sets.
 The initial task involved creating a logistic regression model using the training set.
-Then, this regression model was employed on the testing dataset to determine whether loans extended to borrowers in that set carried low or high risk.
-The summarized findings are provided below.
+Then, this regression model was used on the testing dataset to determine whether loans extended to borrowers in that set carried low or high risk.

 The initial model was developed using a dataset that contained 75,036 reports of low-risk loans and 2,500 reports of high-risk loans.
 To ensure equitable representation, the training set data was rebalanced using the RandomOverSampler module from the imbalanced-learn library.
 This process resulted in an equal count of 56,277 data points for both low-risk (0) and high-risk (1) loans, preserving the original dataset's characteristics.